vukbgit/PHPCraft-architecture/README.md

 1. __be organized__: choose and define rules and follow them for files organization and code writing
 2. __be clear__: code organization and name conventions must be understandable
 3. __be free__: it must be possible to develop every page without restrictions
-4. __be tidy__ every piece of information must be written once and in the appropriate place
+4. __be tidy__: every piece of information must be written once and in the appropriate place
 5. __be frugal__: just load, include, define, instance only resources that are really going to be used by the page
 6. __be indipendent__: when a third part library is used, avoid tight dependency thorugh [adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern) custom classes
 7. __enjoy__: write code that is comfortable for YOU to use
 8. __recycle__: use code you ha written for past applications and write code that you can used in future applications

+Follow these rules in order: apply each rule as long as it does not conflict with preceding rules.

 ## Code organization